+Have you been injured on someone else’s property because they failed to keep it safe?
 If you are injured while visiting a grocery store, a mall, an office or another person’s home because of the owner’s failure to keep the property safe, you may be entitled to compensation.

-Most successful premise liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house.
-The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to fix it.
+North Carolina premises liability law applies to both homes and businesses.
+Property owners and property management agents have a duty to maintain a property in safe condition with adequate security.
+When they fail to do so, people can suffer serious slip and fall injuries including back injuries, neck injuries, head injuries and broken hips.
+Most successful premises liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house, for example.
+The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to address it.